siddheshn96/list_state_task/README.md

 - Increment first list item by clicking it 3 times.
 Scroll to bottom and then scroll to top, the count will get reset

-# Functional/Product Requirement
+# Improvements

-- There should be 100 list items, each should be set at 0 initially and user can increment its count.
+- Scaffold was missing
-- The count incremented by user should be persisted when he scrolls the list.
+- To maintain the list state custom data class is required i.e. MyData here

-# Task:
+- Reverse the widget types i.e. make parent widget StatefulWidget

-- Solve the functional requirement.
+- Use setState to the parent of this widget
-- Review this file from Code Review perspective, list the issues and what changes should be made, perform the changes to the file.
+- Remove for loop from build method and add it to initState otherwise that for loop gets called again and again after setState method called (in for loop we need to add data and not the widget)
-- Think of it as a intern checked in this code and as a senior has to code review and fix the code from implementation perspective to make it correct and efficient.
+- For simple padding need to use Padding widget and not the Container widget
-- Send the fixed file back to the recruiter.
+- For plus button click, you need to use callback function or typedef

 # DONE